hakichris/Financial-App/README.md

 # 📖 Space Travellers' Hub<a name="about-project"></a>

-**Space Travellers' Hub** Is a web application built with react and redux and spaceXAPI.
-Users can view rockets and missions and create resrvations.
+**React redux captsone** Is a mobile web application built with react and redux and financial statement API.
+Users can view financial statement of Apple.

 ## 🛠 Built With <a name="built-with"></a>